The ultimate guide to leadership for first-time managers

 Be aware of all the small actions you take at the office, and how your team might interpret them.
 For example, by leaving the office shortly after 5pm you signal to your employees that you don’t expect them to stay late.
 This is useful if your team struggles with stress and you want to improve their work-life balance.

 Your actions during your first week can have a huge impact on the actions of the rest of your team.

 When you become a manager for the first time, you need to become a leader, too.
 That might sound scary, but the good news is that no one is born a leader.

 Sure, some people are naturally more suited to leadership roles, but all of us can learn, study, and train enough to become capable leaders.

-When you’re moving to your first leadership role, it’s important to recognise the leadership skills you lack, as well as those you already possess.
-While the skills you require will change depending on your role, your team and your employer, there are some qualities that will almost always come in handy.
+When you're moving to your first leadership role, it's important to recognise the leadership skills you lack, as well as those you already have.
+While the skills you need will depend on your role, your team and your employer, there are some qualities that will almost always come in handy.

 Excellent verbal, non-verbal, and written communication are essential if you're to succeed as a manager.
 You need to be able to clearly communicate with those above and below you, as you'll be responsible for delegating tasks, sharing your ideas, and reporting to senior management.

 It's vital that you understand how to delegate without micromanaging, how best to communicate during difficult situations, and how to use precise language to communicate your points.

 Empathy is an underappreciated quality in the management world, but it's key if you're to build a strong, loyal team.
 As an empathetic manager, you'll be able to read and understand the emotions of your team, helping you navigate tricky workplace conflicts and defuse difficult situations before they cause any damage.